Nghiait123456/GolangAdvance/OOP/README.md

 ## Preview <a name="preview"></a>

-Golang is born as an extremely powerful and preeminent concurrency language in today's world, bettering a long-standing concurrency approach, a big idea about using server resources.
+Golang is born as an extremely powerful and preeminent concurrency language in today'sBad world, bettering a long-standing concurrency approach, a big idea about using server resources.
 As you know, golang itself is not pure OOP, but I can develop fully OOP guarantee code in go.
 A large, complex, feature-rich project is completely deployable and easy to maintain in golang with the powerful tools it provides. </br>